HEADINGTON, OXFORD

 Stable block, Manor House, February 2005

-Headington Manor House (above) and its stable block (left) date from about 1770, but it only became the Manor House in 1801.
+Headington Manor House (above) and its stable block (left) date from about 1770, but it was only taken over by the Lords of the Manor as their residence in 1801.

 During this period the Lords of the Manor of Headington lived at nearby Holton, whose manor they also held.
 In 1801 the Lord of both Manors, Henry Mayne Whorwood, decided to sell Holton Manor House and move to Headington, buying for his home Jenkinson’s mansion, which then became known as Headington Manor House.